bahmutov/generator-node-bahmutov/README.md

 if found in the current working directory.
 An example file is [test/answers.json](test/answers.json).

+## Remote

+This generator assumes there is already a remote Git (probably GitHub or GitLab) repository where all code will live.
+Please create it first and then set it before running generator

+    git init
+    git remote add origin <remote git>

 ### Small print

 Author: Gleb Bahmutov &copy; 2016